 |Technology transfer :||Solar Home Systems with LED-lamps|

-Ethiopia is one of the poorest countries in the world and at the same time – measured in terms of its population size – the biggest landlocked country in the world.
+Ethiopia is one of the poorest countries according to the Human Development Index (HDI) and at the same time the most populous landlocked country in the world.
 Especially the rural areas are often densely populated.
-Nevertheless they lack many necessities like nationwide power supply.
-Currently not even 20% of the population is connected to the grid and in rural areas this figure is estimated to be lower than 2%!
-Therefore many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate.
+Nevertheless, they lack many necessities like nationwide power supply.
+Currently only 33 percent of the population is connected to the grid.
+Even though 96.2 percent of the urban population has a grid connection, the rural areas are much left behind with more than 73 percent lacking any access to electricity.
+Therefore, many Ethiopians use kerosene lamps, which are incredibly inefficient, expensive and harmful for the climate and health.

-The Solar Home System project, which is implemented by atmosfair together with the young company Fosera Manufacturing in Ethiopia, strives to effectively counteract this problem.
-Solar home systems of high quality at affordable prices shall be provided to households in the global south.
-In contrary to many mobile solar lamps, Fosera is producing fixed installations, which can be supplemented with up to four lamps.
-One Solar Home System can save approximately 0.25 t CO2 per year in comparison to the usage of kerosene lamps.
-20.000 of these Solar Home Systems shall be distributed and sold in rural areas of Ethiopia.
-Existing networks of sellers and retailers will be used for distribution.
+The Solar Home System project, which is implemented by atmosfair together with the young company fosera Manufacturing in Ethiopia, strives to effectively counteract this problem.
+Together, the project partners provide households with high quality yet affordable solar systems.
+In contrary to many mobile solar lamps, fosera is producing fixed installations, which can be supplemented with up to four lamps.
+One Solar Home System with two lamps can save approximately 0.25 t per year in comparison to the usage of kerosene lamps. fosera implements sales in the rural areas of Ethiopia with already existing seller and retailer networks.

 The Institute for Decentralized Electrification, Entrepreneurship and Education GmbH & Co.
 KG (id-eee) is a private institute for applied research and project management.
-With more than thirty years of professional experience in the field of photovoltaics, founder and university professor Prof. Peter Adelmann teaches lecturers and students for the project in photovoltaic technique and maintenance.
+Based on more than 30 years of professional experience in the field of photovoltaics, the founder and university professor Prof. Peter Adelmann, teaches lecturers and students of the University of Bahir Dar about photovoltaic technology and maintenance.